Swart-lab/mnutils/README.md

 # Input data

- * BAM/SAM mapping of MNase-Seq reads to reference genome
+ * BAM/SAM mapping of MNase-Seq reads to reference genome.
+Original sequencing data must have been paired-end sequencing.
  * Fasta file of reference genome sequence
  * GFF file of genomic features corresponding to sequence file